thekavikumar/locapoints/README.md

 - [ ] As a customer, I want to unlock new levels in the loyalty program using points.
 - [ ] As a customer, I want to view the rewards in the loyalty program.
 - [ ] As a customer, I want to view the expiration date for the points and rewards.

+## Novelty

+- [ ] Collaborative Community Fund: Whenever a customer makes a payment some amount of that payment will be added to the community fund.
+This fund can be used to help the community in times of need.
+The customer can also donate to the community fund.
+- [ ] Local Business Mentorship Program: Establish a mentorship program where successful local business owners can offer guidance, support, and advice to aspiring entrepreneurs in the community.